richchapler/AzureSolutionsDocumentation/docs/Data_Governance_PurviewAlationBridge.md

 #### Alation, Create Data Source

-_Note: "Create Datasource" API requests for "customdb" do not work (confirmation pending with Alation Support)... so, using Alation UI to create datasource_
+_Note: "Create Datasource" API for "customdb" fails (confirmation pending with Alation Support)... so, using Alation UI to create datasource_